ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 ```
 #### 3. Training and parameter optimisation

-With the above describet methods I first extracted the features for each image in the cars and notcars folder and trained an probabilistic support vector machine which is contained in the file `train_svm.py`
+With the above describet methods I first extracted the features for each image in the cars and not cars folder and trained an probabilistic support vector machine which is contained in the file `train_svm.py`
 ```python
 images = glob.glob('test_images/vehicles_smallset/*/*.jpeg', recursive=True)
 cars = []